danilobjr/NodeJS-Boilerplate/README.md

 <p>4.
 Done!
 Use the following grunt tasks</p>

 Launch the express server in development mode.
-Tasks included are JSHint, Livereload and Watch.
+This will run jshint, livereload and watch.

 ```sh
 grunt server